JetBrains/teamcity-dotnet-plugin/README.md

 # Contributions

-We appreciate all kinds of feedback, so please feel free to send a PR or write an issue.
+We appreciate all kinds of feedback, so please feel free to send a PR or file an issue in the [TeamCity tracker](https://youtrack.jetbrains.com/newIssue?project=TW&clearDraft=true&summary=.NET%20CLI:&c=Subsystem%20Agent%20-%20.NET&c=tag%20.NET%20Core).